-Creating correctly warped images given a particular projector, mirror, dome arrangement requires finding the point on the projector frustum for any point on the dome.
-The problem is 3 dimensional but can be reduced to a simpler 2 dimensional problem by firstly translating the geometry so the spherical mirror is at the origin and then rotating the geometry so that the point on the mirror, dome, and projector are on a single plane.
-In Figure 3, the projector is located at P1, the mirror is of radius r, and the position on the dome is P2.
-The path length from the projector to the mirror is $L_1$ , the path length from the dome to the mirror is $L_2$ , these are given as a function of ø below
+Creating correctly warped images given a particular projector, mirror, and dome arrangement requires finding the point on the projector frustum for any point on the dome.
+The problem is three-dimensional but can be turned into a simpler two-dimensional problem by firstly translating the geometry so the spherical mirror is at the origin and then rotating the geometry so that the point on the mirror, dome, and projector lies in a single plane.
+In figure 3, the projector is located at P_1 , the mirror is of radius r, and the position on the dome is P_2 .
+The path length from the projector to the mirror is L_1 , the path length from the dome to the mirror is L_2 , these are given as a function of \emptyset below